What is the Balance Sheet?

 Image: CFI’s Financial Analysis Course.

 As such, the balance sheet is divided into two sides (or sections).
-The left side of the balance sheet outlines all a company’s assets.
+The left side of the balance sheet outlines all of a company’s assets.
 On the right side, the balance sheet outlines the companies liabilities and shareholders’ equity.
 On either side, the main line items are generally classified by liquidity.
-More liquid accounts like Inventory, Cash, and Trades Payables are placed before illiquid accounts such as Plant, Property, and Equipment (PP&E) and Long-Term Debt.
+More liquid accounts such as Inventory, Cash, and Trades Payables are placed before illiquid accounts such as Plant, Property, and Equipment (PP&E) and Long-Term Debt.
 The assets and liabilities are also separated into two categories: current asset/liabilities and non-current (long-term) assets/liabilities.